Greville Verney, 7th Baron Willoughby de Broke

 Greville Verney, 7th Baron Willoughby de Broke and de jure 15th Baron Latimer (1586 – 12 May 1642) of Compton Verney in Warwickshire, England, served twice as a Member of Parliament for Warwick, in 1614 and 1621.

 Origins

 He was the son and heir of Sir Richard Verney (1563–1630) of Compton Verney by his wife Margaret Greville (d.
 1631), (from 1628 suo jure 6th Baroness Willoughby de Broke) daughter of Fulke Greville, 4th Baron Willoughby de Broke (1536–1606) of Beauchamp Court, Alcester, Warwickshire, and sister and heiress of Fulke Greville, 1st Baron Brooke, 5th Baron Willoughby de Broke (1554–1628), known before 1621 as Sir Fulke Greville the poet, dramatist, and statesman.

 Career

+He was admitted to Gray's Inn in 1600.
+He also studied under the Cambridge scholar Robert Naunton, although no record of his formal admission to the university is known.
+In 1607 he was granted a 4 year passport, which was renewed for 3 years in 1612.
+He traveled widely on the Continent to complete his education, returning to sit as Member of Parliament for Warwick in 1614 through the patronage of his uncle.